I have written before (extensively) about how getting toddlers to eat vegetables is an exercise in futility.

 It’s got to the point now where the big one won’t even keep the discarded vegetables on the same plate as the rest of her dinner; they must be removed and destroyed as if their mere presence poses a threat to her well being.

-My tried-and-tested way to ensure that they do actually eat some kind of vegetables and don’t end up with scurvy is spaghetti Bolognese.
+My tried-and-tested way to ensure that they do actually eat some kind of vegetables and don’t end up with scurvy is the classic spaghetti Bolognese.

 It goes like this: Chop and grate stuff (has to be grated so as not to appear too vegetable-like), cook, pour in sauce, simmer, serve, eat.
 Honestly, if I can do it, anyone can.
 The quantities above made enough for the four of us with leftovers to feed us all again during the week.